rgglez/gormcache/README.md

 ## Features

 - Easy to use: just add gormcache as a GORM plugin and use GORM session options to control the cache behavior.
-- Flexible to customize: you can configure the cache prefix, ttl, and redis or memcached client according to your needs.
+- Flexible to customize: you can configure the cache prefix, ttl, and backend client according to your needs.

 ## Installation